 The Element ID, Length, and Element ID extension fields are defined in 9.4.2.1.

 The format of the Discovery Assistance Control field is shown in Figure 104.
-This field is reserved when the element is contained in FST Setup Request frame
+This field is reserved when the element is contained in FST Setup Request frame or the Information Response frame.